• Skip to primary navigation

 Mental stimulation

-Long hikes are great physical exercise but dogs also need mental stimulation to burn up their energy.
+Long hikes are great physical exercise, but dogs need mental stimulation to burn their energy.

-If you have a high-energy dog like a border collie, you’ll probably find that they are much calmer when they get to explore new places regularly.
+If you have a high-energy dog like a border collie, you’ll probably find it much calmer when regularly exploring new places.
 This can also prevent some types of aggression that are triggered by boredom and excess energy.

 Resilience

-It can be easy to get stuck in the same habits with our dogs.
-Before we know it, we can find ourselves in quite a rigid schedule of walks and mealtimes.
+It can be easy to fall into the same habits with our dogs.
+Before we know it, we can follow a rigid schedule of walks and mealtimes.

-Shaking up the routine can help create a more optimistic and resilient dog because they are exposed to different situations.
+Shaking up the routine can help create a more optimistic and resilient dog by exposing it to different situations.

 Don’t go from 0 to 100 mph at once.
 Build up to a big adventure with some longer walks and one-night camps.
 You can even do a practice run in the yard.

-If you teach your dog that every day can be different, they’ll be able to cope with life’s disruptions a lot better.
+If you teach your dog that every day can be different, they’ll be able to cope with life’s disruptions better.

 Safety